jimshowalter/architecture-enforcer/README.md

 ## Copyright/Licensing ##

 The pf-CDA tool is free to use in binary form (the source is not available).
-In case the developer changes the licensing or takes down his site, the latest free version is checked into this github, along with individual jars from the zip.
+In case the developer changes the licensing or takes down his site, the latest free version is checked into this github.

 All files in this github except for the pf-CDA zip and jars are subject to the following MIT license: